ImaginateSolutions/custom-shipping-methods-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > Custom Shipping Methods".

 == Changelog ==

+= 1.7.0 - 09/07/2021 =
+* Dev - Filter added to modify the totals.
+This can be used to consider totals with taxes.
+* Dev - Refactorted the code as per WPCS standards.
+* WC tested up to: 5.4

 = 1.6.3 - 22/03/2020 =
 * WC tested up to: 4.0.